On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

+If one additionally assumes that the momentum support of $\mathring{f}$ is close to that of the FLRW solution, then so is that of $f_{\normalfont Bang}$, see Corollary \ref{cor:main-thm-support}.
+We note that, when viewing the Vlasov distribution on the mass shell rather than the co-mass shell, the particle momenta concentrate in directions determined by the leading order asymptotics of the shear, as is discussed in Remark \ref{rem:save-my-skin}.\\

-Note that, for $\kappa>0$, this also implies stable Big Crunch formation toward the future: The respective FLRW solutions exist on $\M=(0,T)\times M$ for some $T\in\R^+$ and are preserved under the time reflection $t\in(0,T)\leadsto T-t$ (see Lemma \ref{lem:FLRW} and \ref{lem:scale-factor}).
-Thus, the entire analysis toward the Big Bang singularity can be re-applied approaching the Big Crunch singularity in the case of positive spatial curvature.\\
+Additionally, for $\kappa>0$, Theorem \ref{thm:main-intro} also implies stable Big Crunch formation toward the future: The respective FLRW solutions exist on $\M=(0,T)\times M$ for some $T\in\R^+$ and are preserved under the time reflection $t\in(0,T)\leadsto T-t$ (see Lemma \ref{lem:FLRW} and \ref{lem:scale-factor}).
+Thus, the entire analysis toward the Big Bang singularity can be re-applied approaching the Big Crunch singularity in the case of positive spatial curvature. \\

 This is, to our knowledge, the first asymptotic stability result in the contracting direction involving Vlasov matter that does not require any symmetry assumptions.
-Furthermore, since Vlasov matter asymptotically matches the equation of state of radiation (see Section \ref{subsubsec:intro-vlasov}), this extends the regime in which the presence of a scalar field stabilizes Big Bang formation compared to the recent result \cite{BO23} (see the discussion in Section \ref{subsubsec:euler-sf}).
+Furthermore, since Vlasov matter asymptotically matches the equation of state of radiation (see Section \ref{subsubsec:intro-vlasov}), this extends the regime in which the presence of a scalar field stabilizes Big Bang formation compared to the recent result \cite{BO24EESF} (see the discussion in Section \ref{subsubsec:euler-sf}).